MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake-private.md

 ms.reviewer: angieandrews
 ---

-# Use your own network isolated Azure Data Lake Storage Gen2
+# Bring your own network isolated Azure Data Lake Storage Gen2

 Onboarding your Azure Data Lake can be found in [Use your own Azure Data Lake Storage Gen2](process-mining-byo-azure-data-lake.md), but relates to storage accounts that are open to the public internet.
 To use Process Mining against network isolated Azure Data Lakes, follow the steps in this article.